ericfitz/r53/README.md

 # R53.py - Command Line Route 53 interface with Dynamic DNS support

+This Python 3.7 script does simple management of Route 53 zones and records using the AWS API.
+You must have the AWS CLI properly configured with a credentials file containing valid AWS keys.
+The script supports use of profiles if you have multiple key sets configured properly.

+The script trivially does dynamic DNS using the "--myip" parameter to look up its own public IP and use it to update an A record.

+The script can also set an A record to an EC2 instance's public IP address, even if the instance is in a different region.

 ## COMMAND LINE HELP
 ```
 usage: r53 [-h] [--profile PROFILE] [--region REGION] [--delete]